it-can/fuelphp-queue/readme.md

 );
 ```

-Add this to your _always_load_ section in fuel/app/config.php (just add it, don't remove the whole always_load section)
+Add this to your _always_load_ section in fuel/app/config.php (just add it, don't remove the whole always_load section).
+This is needed so that the queue config is always loaded in your application.
 ```php
 'always_load' => array(
     'config' => array(